bataviagroep/Watchtower/README.md

 Watchtower
 ==========

-Watchtower is a monitoring system for websites, webservices, jobs, tasks, etc.
+Watchtower is a monitoring system for websites, webservices, jobs, services, etc.

 (name of project is subject to change...)